-The School Surveillance and Medication Program (SSMP) web application will be primarily used by your school's Medication Program Lead.
-It is important to note that ONLY one account may be created for each school.
+The School Stock Medication Program (SSMP) is an online, voluntary, nurse-assisted management program, primarily used by your school's Medication Program Lead.
+It is important to note that for management purposes it is preferred ONLY one account may be created for each school.
+Email the SSMP nursing team for more than one Medication Program Lead.

-This web application will allow the Program Lead to:
+This web application will allow the Medication Program Lead to:

-- Ensure that all program requirements have been completed - -At least 2 onsite trained staff - -Current school year standing order - Maintain an up-to-date list of all school personnel who have completed the Naloxone Training - Submit documentation regarding the use of stock naloxone - Access resources for the school and community
+- ❖ Ensure that all program requirements have been completed - -At least 2 onsite trained staff - -Current school year standing order - Maintain an up-to-date list of all school personnel who have completed the Naloxone Training - Submit documentation regarding the use of stock naloxone - Access resources for the school and community